tophcodes/nix-rigging/README.md

 - [ ] Debugging features
   - Test-run every host in a VM instead
   - nh/flake output visualization
+  - Secret/config browser (separate to deployment of hosts!) - Shows the configured secret/config dependencies of the flake and filled values
 - [ ] Shared configuration between hosts -> No need to evaluate hosts that are not currently being built
 - [ ] Declarative disk configuration included
 - [ ] Deployment tooling (deploy-rs, the other thingy, anaconda or some such)
 - [ ] Performant piece of kit
 - [ ] Nice balance between configurability and opinionation
+- [ ] Evaluation and deployment steps are different

 I'd call it a Nix/NixOS-meta-framework.
 The all-in-one solution for all my Nix woes.